 Traditionally a dent repair would take anything from a couple of days to a couple of weeks.
 The length of time depends on the severity of the damage.
 Providing the dent hasn't damaged or creased the paintwork then it should be possible to use the paintless dent repair process.
 PDR can take as little as an hour to remove the dent in your car.

-If you are looking for Paintless Dent Removals in Essex, contact our Great Dunmow based garage.
+If you are looking for Paintless Dent Repair in Essex, contact our Great Dunmow based garage.